Nimdy/NjordScan/SECURITY.md

 ### 🎖️ **Hall of Fame**

-We maintain a hall of fame for security researchers:
+We maintain a hall of fame for security researchers who contribute to the community:

 #### **🏆 2024 Security Champions**
 *Coming soon - be the first!*